torvalds/linux/Documentation/filesystems/orangefs.rst

 from here on out.
 Orangefs descends from PVFS, and userspace code still uses PVFS for function and variable names.
 Userspace typedefs many of the important structures.
-Function and variable names in the kernel module have been transitioned to "orangefs", and The Linux Coding Style avoids typedefs, so kernel module structures that correspond to userspace structures are not typedefed.
+Function and variable names in the kernel module have been transitioned to "orangefs", and The GNU/Linux Coding Style avoids typedefs, so kernel module structures that correspond to userspace structures are not typedefed.